Qulliq Energy: History

-Qulliq Energy established Nunavut Energy Centre in 2006 as a division focusing on energy conservation through public outreach.
+Qulliq Energy established the Nunavut Energy Centre in 2006 as a division focusing on energy conservation through public outreach.
 The centre was closed down on March 31, 2009, and its functions were transferred to the territorial government departments.

 Operations

-Low population, severe weather and remoteness of transportation and construction technology make long distance high voltage grids unviable.
+Low population, severe weather, and remoteness of transportation and construction technology make long distance high voltage grids unviable.
 Every community in Nunavut relies on independent diesel generators, fueled by the annual sealift re-supply during the summer shipping season.
 This dependence on diesel presents its own set of environmental and economic impacts, leaving the territory vulnerable to world energy price fluctuations.
 The first new power generation facility since the establishment of the company was the expansion of the Iqaluit power plant.

 The geography of Nunavut presents unique challenges to hydro-electric facilities, but the company is actively engaged in site reviews for hydro-electric developments in the 12-20 MW range around Iqaluit, the territorial capital.
 The hydro-electric plants are planned in Jaynes Inlet and Armshow South on the south shore of Frobisher Bay.

 During the 1970s, there had been suggestions of NCPC employing "slowpoke" nuclear generators to produce power in the many isolated communities.

 Since the establishment, periodic discussions continue regarding the possibility of combining Nunavut's fuel delivery functions under Qulliq Energy.